 On your iPhone, iPad, or iPod touch:

-Wireless carrier Wi-Fi networks
+Auto-Join when used with wireless carrier Wi-Fi networks

-Wireless carrier Wi-Fi networks are networks configured by your carrier and their partners.
-Your iPhone treats them as known networks and automatically connects to them.
+Wireless carrier Wi-Fi networks are public networks set up by your wireless carrier and their partners.
+Your iPhone or other Apple cellular device treats them as known networks and automatically connects to them.